Peter Pierre Tutein

 Peter Pierre Tutein (11 October 1726 – 7 December 1799) was a German-Danish merchant and industrialist.
-He established a thriving trading house in Copenhagen in 1747, trading on the Danish colonies with his own fleet of merchant ships.
+In 1747 ,He established a thriving trading house in Copenhagen, trading in the Danish colonies with his own fleet of merchant ships.
 He ran the company from his home at Købmagergade 13.
 His son Friederich Tutein continued the company under the name Fr.
 Tutein & Co. after his father's death.

 Early life and education

 Tutein was born in Mannheim, the son of Pierre Tutein and Elisabeth Henri.
 He apprenticed as a merchant in Landau.

 Career

-Tutein moved to Copenhagen in 1748.
-He managed Peter De Windtz' trading house after Windtz' death.
+Tutein moved to Copenhagen in 1748 where he managed Peter De Windtz' trading house after Windtz' death.
 In 1756 he established his own trading house.
 It soon developed into one of the most successful in the city.
-He traded on the Danish colonies with his own ships and had close ties to the Danish Asiatic Company.
-A few of his ships participated in the Triangular trade.He mainly traded colonial goods such as coffee and sugar.
+He traded in the Danish colonies with his own ships and had close ties to the Danish Asiatic Company.
+A few of his ships participated in the triangular trade.
+He mainly traded colonial goods such as coffee and sugar.
 He was one of the largest importers of coffee to Denmark of his time.

 Tutein was also involved in a number of industrial enterprises.
 He became the owner of a stockings factory through his marriage.
-He also became a partner in Reinhard Iselin's calico factory in Klampenborg.
-The factory was moved to Østerbro in 1766.
+He also became a partner in Reinhard Iselin's calico factory in Klampenborg which was relocated to Østerbro in 1766.
 In 1779, Tutein was granted a license to establish a silk ribbon factory on Blågård in Nørrebro but gave up the plans and sold the property to the government later that same year.